 Engagement also needs to give employees tools – the tools they want to work with.
 They’re the same tools that will allow them to collaborate best, and collaborate across organizations so ideas don’t languish in silos.
 We need to provide the technological tools to make the interchange of ideas quick and easy.
 Video conferencing capability in all kinds of meeting rooms is becoming imperative.
 And it has to be as easy to use as your cell phone.
 Remote collaboration should be able to happen anywhere, anytime.

-Trying new things isn’t the domain of management alone.
+It seems that trying new things isn’t the domain of management alone.
 Engagement that drives creativity also means empowering workers to make decisions on matters that affect them the most.
 If employees feel like new ideas will actually be implemented – and implemented by themselves – they are more motivated to contribute.
 By pushing decision-making down the line, we create a whole organization of leaders invested in improvement.

 With the right corporate culture for creative thinking, there are specific exercises you can use.
 Here are four I’ve seen that work:

-- Unstructured, open learning time.
 This is a model derived from early childhood development that has made its way into the workplace – witness Google’s 20% policy, where employees can spend 20% of their working hours on side projects.
 Set aside employee time when any kind of explorative learning is encouraged.

-- Organized play.
 You don’t need to wait for the annual retreat to set up playtime.
 Create problem-solving games.
 You could also put forth a real-life situation affecting your work – a difficult client or technology shortfall.
 Shake up the dynamics with teams comprised of members of different departments – don’t pitch the marketing team against the IT team.
 You want diverse points of view to encourage lateral thinking and foster office-wide “team-ness.”

-- Job swap.
 Coordinate a day when employees step into the shoes of a colleague in a different department.
 Give people an opportunity to see workplace challenges from an unfamiliar point of view.
 Different places mean different thinking.

 I the author confirm I have the right to use this image.